 ARTS LEADERSHIP (ARTL)

-ARTL 101 - THE PROFESSIONAL MUSICIAN IN SOCIETY
+ARTL 101 - THE PROFESSIONAL PERFORMING ARTIST IN SOCIETY

-Professional identity and arts activism; the value of music and music-making in society.
-Communication with diverse audiences about music as cultural and aesthetic expression and creative activity.
-Time management and wellness (self care); healthy and productive approaches to practice and rehearsal; entrepreneurial opportunities in music.
-As a culminating activity, students will design, manage and execute a collaborative performance project, under the guidance of the Center for Arts Leadership.
+Professional identity and arts activism; the value of the performing arts in society.
+Communication with diverse audiences about arts as cultural and aesthetic expression and creative activity.
+Time management and wellness (self care); healthy and productive approaches to practice and rehearsal; entrepreneurial opportunities in the performing arts.
+As a culminating activity, students will design, manage and execute a collaborative performance project.

 Credits: 3